BretStateham/AzureDay-ScenarioLabs/Labs/01-SetupVS2013SQLVM/HOL.md

 	_Run "ConfigureSQLExpress" in PowerShell_

-1. You will be prompted to confirm the PowerShell "Execution Policy Change".
-Type "Y" at the prompt and press "Enter" to confirm it.
+1. You will be prompted to confirm the **PowerShell "Execution Policy Change"**.
+Type **"Y"** at the prompt and press **"Enter"** to confirm it.
 The script will start the SQL Server Express installation:

 	![20PowerShellExecutionPolicyChangeConfirmation](images/20powershellexecutionpolicychangeconfirmation.png?raw=true "PowerShell Execution Policy Change Confirmation")

 	_PowerShell Execution Policy Change Confirmation_

-1. A second command prompt will appear to run the actual SQL Server Express Setup.
-The setup process will run for 5-15 minutes.
-You won't see any changes until the script is complete.
+1. A second command prompt window will appear to run the actual SQL Server Express Setup.  **The setup process will run for 5-15 minutes.**  You won't see any changes until the script is complete.
 Please be patient and wait for it to finish:

 	![21SQLServerExpressSetup](images/21sqlserverexpresssetup.png?raw=true "SQL Server Express Setup")